mknicos/Todo-App/README.txt

 Bugs: Update function doesnt check for duplicate name and will allow a duplicate with same id. cant update more than one row at a time.

+2.23.2014

+Server has all RESTful operations successfully functioning.

+Current known bugs:
+  Priorities duplicate when one is updated that was there on page load, doesnt happen if it was one that was created or previously updated since page load
+  BUG FIXED---- PRIORITIES WORK AS PLANNED-----